Aylmer Haldane: Military career

-After WWI, Haldane was appointed General Officer Commanding Mesopotamia in 1920 and remained in that post until 1922.
-He retired in 1925.
+After the war, Haldane, his rank of lieutenant general being made permanent in January 1919, was appointed GOC Mesopotamia in 1920 and remained in that post until 1922.
+After being promoted to full general in March, he retired later in the year.

 Death

 Haldane died in his 88th year on 19 April 1950 at his home in London, his body was buried at Brookwood Cemetery, in Surrey.